wadti/b2b-client-aerodrome/README.md

 ## Disclaimer!!!

-I preety mouch have no idea what I'm doing, this is my first time using GitHub and JS.
+I preety much have no idea what I'm doing, this is my first time using GitHub and JS.
 This repo is a copy of DGACs repo as seen in the links and images below.
 Things that have been changed:

 * Added queryFlightsByAerodrome to functionality